joannakl/learning-open-source/_articles/opening-your-project/setting-up.md

 * [Select a license](https://help.github.com/articles/licensing-a-repository/)
 * Create a [README.md](https://mozilla.github.io/open-leadership-training-series/articles/opening-your-project/write-a-great-project-readme/) for your project
 * Create a [CONTRIBUTING.md](http://mozillascience.github.io/working-open-workshop/contributing/) for your project.
-* Create at least one [Meta task](https://github.com/mozilla/community-development/blob/master/ISSUE_TEMPLATE.md) for your project using the provided template.
 * [Create a Code of Conduct](https://opensource.guide/code-of-conduct/) - or reference Mozilla's [Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/) in your CONTRIBUTING.md

 ## Attribution
-- [1] Mozilla Science Lab - Wrangling Web Contributions: How to Build a CONTRIBUTING.md -
+Mozilla Science Lab - Wrangling Web Contributions: How to Build a CONTRIBUTING.md -